OrdinaryMagician/mixnmatch_m/README.md

 ### The options

-By default, the mod will make pools for absolutely any actor, but there are some lil' on/off switches to tweak this, separated in "Weapons/Ammo", "Monsters", "Items" and "Everything Else".
+By default, the mod will make pools for monsters and items, but there are some lil' on/off switches to tweak this, separated in "Weapons/Ammo", "Monsters", "Items" and "Everything Else".
 The option to add vanilla stuff to the pool is also there.
 Other than that, that's pretty much all there is to